am8850/k8s-calico-netpol/README.md

 ## Create a simpe 3-tier app

-> **Note:** for testability, we will be using nginx and port 80, but this could be changed to use other ports and applications
+> **Note:** for testability, we will be using nginx and 80, but this could be changed to use other ports and applications.

 ```bash
 # Create the app deployments